aavolo/cmsi186/spring19/assignment05/read.md

 1. As always, a <strong>comprehensive set of tests</strong> should be written <em>before you start coding</em> the other key method(s).
 Since you need a main() method to run your program, put the tests in another method, e.g., private static void runMyTests(), and design your program so that the command line <code>Java Riemann</code> runtests runs the tests.
 1. Try to implement as many interesting functions as possible, including:
    * polynomials of at least degree 2 [you MUST start with this]
-   * polynomials of arbitrary degree
+   * polynomials of arbitrary degree [which you may as well do when you have the first part working]
+   * the sin function [you must implement this as well]
-   * trig functions like sin, cos, tan;
+   * trig functions like cos, tan;
    * log and exponentiation functions;
    * some composite functions, e.g., sqrt (1 + cos(x) ) or cos(x)cos(2x).
 Make sure that your lab report clearly explains how I am supposed to invoke these.

 ## Notes:

-1. You MUST at a minimum be able to do the polynomial integrations.
+1. You MUST at a minimum be able to do the polynomial and sin integrations.
 Start with degree two, then use that as the starting point to get an arbitrary degree.
-1. Once polynomials are working, try the trigonometric functions.
+1. Once polynomials are working, add on the sin trigonometric function.
+Then add on some of the others.
 Don't worry, for these I won't go crazy with composite functions, just the regular ones will do.
 At a minimum, you MUST get integration of the sin function to work.
 1. Anything else you are able to complete will provide you with one point of extra credit for this assignment.
 Yes, that means it is possible to get higher than 100% on this project.

-1. Submission Guidelines: Make a sub-directory in your repository as mentioned above, called homework05 and commit your source code into it. <strong>DON'T FORGET TO ADD A COMMIT COMMENT!</strong>
+**Submission Guidelines**: Make a sub-directory in your repository as mentioned above, called homework05 and commit your source code into it. <strong>DON'T FORGET TO ADD A COMMIT COMMENT!</strong>